Heath Guide

 • It is not caused by lifestyle or sugar intake

-• It can occur in any stage of life, not related to age
+• It can occur at any stage of life - not age-dependent

-• It is not preventable due to autoimmune processes.
+• It is not preventable due to its autoimmune nature

-During insulin resistance, the body is still able to produce enough insulin, but the cell does not respond properly, and as a result, sugar remains high in the bloodstream.
+During insulin resistance, the body still produces enough insulin, but cells do not respond properly - and as a result, sugar remains high in the bloodstream.

-To tackle insulin resistance, the pancreas is producing more and more insulin to regulate blood sugar levels.
+To tackle insulin resistance, the pancreas produces more and more insulin to regulate blood sugar levels, becoming progressively stressed.

-Over time, the pancreas becomes exhausted and loses its ability to meet the body's increasing insulin needs.
-When insulin production decreases while resistance stays high, blood sugar level rises steadily, resulting in type 2 diabetes.
+Over time, the pancreas loses its ability to meet the body's increasing insulin needs.
+When insulin production decreases while resistance stays high, blood sugar rises steadily - resulting in Type 2 diabetes.

 • Genetic predisposition

-Contrary to Type 1, Type 2 diabetes is preventable by adopting a healthy lifestyle.
+Unlike Type 1, Type 2 diabetes is often preventable by adopting a healthy lifestyle - a message actively supported by the Dubai Health Authority's prevention campaigns.

 Lab at Home · Dubai